tmduddy/django-weather/README.md

 - [ ] add basic signin functionality so only authenticated users can submit reports

 - [ ] add ability to browse submitted reports (either searches or filters)

+---

+## Installation

+1. Download or clone the repo
+1. Setup a Python (virtual) environment using any version of Python >= 3.7.4
+    - note, I've only tested this with 3.7.X, 3.8.X, 3.9.X
+1. Update and install all dependencies with

+        pip install --U pip && pip install -r requirements.txt
+1. Set up your databases and make all migrations using

+        python manage.py makemigrations weather
+        python manage.py migrate

+    - Optional: create an admin user for yourself using

+            python manage.py createsuperuser
+1. Run the devserver and explore the app using

+        python manage.py runserver